sentenz/convention/internal/convention/conventional-commits.md

       > Denotes the scope or module of the project that the commit affects.
 It can be a specific component, file, or functionality.
 The scope is enclosed in parentheses.

     - `<subject>`
-      > Briefly describes the commit's purpose in a concise and imperative manner (e.g., "add authentication module," "fix validation bug").
+      > Briefly describes the commit's purpose in a concise and imperative manner (e.g., `add authentication module`, `fix validation bug`).

 2. Body